jjanamohamed/Project-2/README.md

 Location Ratings

 ### 4. Hypothesis Testing
-Used ANOVA and Pearson correlation
+#### Used ANOVA and Pearson correlation and tested relationships like:

-Tested relationships like:

 Tourist location vs. satisfaction